lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 - i5-5287U
 - 16GB RAM
 - Samsung 980 500GB SSD
 - Intel AX210 Wifi module

+I chose to install a different SSD, because with the original Apple one, the CPU could not enter C6 and C7 states - becasue it did not support ASPM.

+And I went with an AX210 card with an adapter becasue the Broadcom module never really worked well.

 ## Operating system of choice:
 Fedora 43, Gnome 49